Luiso0o/PiCluster/README.md

 Adding a node
 Now, you need to run the join command from another Pi you want to add to the cluster:

+I added the option `--worker` at the end of the command:

 `microk8s.join <master_ip>:<port>/<token>`